Torrekie/librecompat/README.md

 ## How you impl it?

-For some simple C extensions I could just do it by myself (like `pipe2` which just operating fds on `pipe`), but most scene we are facing complex problems (e.g. `re_compile_*` from GNU C) that needs porting their original implementations to Darwin with patches, I KNOW this could cause some sort of licensing problems, but for current stage I want to make sure thoes compat functions is working as expected before dealing with these licenses.
+For some simple C extensions I could just do it by myself (like `pipe2` which just operating fds on `pipe`), but most scene we are facing complex problems (e.g. `re_compile_*` from GNU C) that needs porting their original implementations to Darwin with patches, I KNOW this could cause some sort of licensing problems, but for current stage I want to make sure those compat functions is working as expected before dealing with these licenses.

 ### Current orig sources this library uses